 either

-(a) a unit-contingent power sale from the existing 51 MW LVC I generation facility and from the 222 MW Las Vegas Cogeneration II, L.L.C. (“LVC II”) generation facility currently under development for a term of 10, 15 or 20 years, or
+(a) a unit-contingent energy sale from the existing 51 MW LVC I generation facility and from the 222 MW Las Vegas Cogeneration II, L.L.C. (“LVC II”) generation facility currently under development for a term of 10, 15 or 20 years, or

-(b) a tolling arrangement for the LVC I and LVC II facilities for a term of 10, 15 or 20 years whereby Nevada Power would provide fuel and LVC I would provide power back to Nevada Power.
+(b) a tolling arrangement for the LVC I and LVC II facilities for a term of 10, 15 or 20 years whereby Nevada Power would provide fuel and LVC I would provide energy and capacity back to Nevada Power.

 Power provided under element (2) above would be delivered at 138kV to Nevada Power at its substation located in the City of North Las Vegas on Alexander Road.

 The transaction would be conditioned on termination of the existing 45 MW QF Contract and associated Limited Release Agreement between LVC I and Nevada Power.
 These potential transactions are further described in the attached Section I Project Description and Section II & III Alternative 1&2 Bid Sheets.
 The transactions would not be based upon the WSPP form of contract, but instead upon the EEI Master Power Purchase & Sale Agreement (the “EEI Master”) for the energy purchase and sale, and the International Securities Dealer Association Master Swap Agreement (the “ISDA Master”) for the swap transaction.
 Sections IV and V attached hereto include a form of each of the EEI Master and the ISDA Master, together with draft forms of confirmation letters for each respective alternative, on which LVC I and ENA would be prepared to base the proposed transactions.
-LVC I and ENA are not prepared to accept the terms and conditions of the WSPP Agreement or the general terms and conditions contained in Nevada Power’s RFP, except as incorporated in the attached forms of Master Agreement.
+LVC I and ENA are not prepared to accept the terms and conditions of the WSPP Agreement or the general terms and conditions contained in Nevada Power’s RFP.
+LVC I and ENA are prepared to negotiate mutually-acceptable terms and conditions for the proposed transactions.

 Due to volatility in markets for key components such as natural gas and capital costs, pricing for the transactions described in this Response to RFP is indicative only.
 Although the stated prices reflect the price at which LVC I and ENA would be prepared to enter into fully-documented transactions on the date of submission of this Response to RFP, the prices are subject to change until such time, if any, as the parties enter into definitive written agreements with respect to the transactions.